petershin/liferay-learn/docs/courses/latest/en/selling-liferay/level-0.md

 This module provides an introduction to Liferay DXP and its core capabilities.
 :::

-:::{grid-item-card} The Unique Value Proposition of Liferay
+:::{grid-item-card} Liferay's Unique Selling Points
-:link: ./level-0/liferays-unique-value-proposition.md
+:link: ./level-0/liferays-unique-selling-points.md

 This module reviews the concept of a Digital Experience Platform.
 :::